ryejs/ryejs.com/docs/manipulation.md

     .prepend(element) <span>⇒ self</span>
 </div>

-Prepends 'html' or 'element' to each element in the collection.
+Prepend 'html' or 'element' to each element in the collection.

 after